raspberrypilearning/encoded-art/en/step_2.md

 [[[generic-theory-simple-colours]]]

-You could also use something like the [Paletton colour scheme designer](https://paletton.com/){:target="_blank"} to choose your colour palette and copy the tuples.
+You could also use something like the [Paletton colour scheme designer](https://paletton.com/){:target="_blank"} to choose your colour palette and copy the RGB values.

 --- collapse ---
 ---